seamapi/nextjs-server-modules/README.md

 since nextjs uses the directory structure to determine what to load in at runtime.

-You'll also have problems running a `next` server within a vercel endpoint, because some vercel optimizations get rid of some webpack/next modules as an optimization.
+You'll also have problems running a `next` server within a Vercel endpoint, because some vercel optimizations get rid of some webpack/next modules as an optimization.